code4recovery/spec/README.md

 `region` is an optional string that represents a geographical subset of meeting locations.
 Usually this is a neighborhood or city.
 District numbers are discouraged because they require special program knowledge to be understood.

-`venmo` is an optional string and should be a valid Venmo handle, eg `@FFG-Group`.
+`venmo` is an optional string and should be a valid Venmo handle, eg `@AAGroupName`.
 This is understood to be the address for 7th Tradition contributions to the meeting, and not any other entity.

-`square` is an optional string and should be a valid Square Cash cashtag, eg `$FreedomFellowship`.
-This is understood to be the address for 7th Tradition contributions to the grmeetingoup, and not any other entity.
+`square` is an optional string and should be a valid Square Cash cashtag, eg `$AAGroupName`.
+This is understood to be the address for 7th Tradition contributions to the meeting, and not any other entity.

-`paypal` is an optional string and should be a valid paypal.me URL, eg `https://www.paypal.me/groupname`.
+`paypal` is an optional string and should be a valid PayPal username, eg `AAGroupName`.
 This is understood to be the address for 7th Tradition contributions to the meeting, and not any other entity.

 `conference_url` is an optional URL to a specific public videoconference meeting.
 This should be a common videoconferencing service such as Zoom or Google Hangouts.
 It should launch directly into the meeting and not link to an intermediary page.
 Online meetings should still have a physical address, and types of `ONL` (Online Meeting) and `TC` (Temporary Closure).
 This spec is still for geographic meetings; a true online-only spec is in the planning stages.